 Anatomy of a typeface, x-height

 Another helpful rule of thumb for finding fonts that work well together is using fonts that have similar X-heights.
 The X-height refers to the height of the lower-case x for a typeface.
 Font with this similarly has a tendency to blend well.
 Be sure to give this the eye test though, as it’s not a foolproof theory.
-Additionally, certain font pairings that don’t have matching x-heights can still work together in the right circumstance.
+Additionally, certain font pairings that don’t have matching x-heights can still work together in the right circumstances.

 Avoid double script.